 09. I first cover the tray with some kitchen foil and put it in the oven for an hour to bake.
 Then, I take it out and remove the kitchen foil.
 If it looks too dry, then you could add half a cup of water.
 Finally, I put it again in the oven for half an hour uncovered.
-In this way the potatoes will get a bit more crunchy and have a nice brown colour.
+In this way the potatoes will get a bit more crunchy and have a nice brown color.

 We usually have the boureki as main for lunch or dinner with some nice crispy bread on the side.
 You could also serve it with a light salad like mix of salad leaves with some cherry tomatoes and a drizzle of olive oil.

 If you are planning to share this with a little one under 12 months, then do not add any salt when preparing the casserole as the cheese has already enough sodium for the little ones.
 When serving them, you could cut the potatoes and zucchinis into smaller pieces so it’s easier to hold and put in their mouth.

 You can store any leftovers of the zucchini and potato casserole in the fridge for up to 3-4 days.
 Just warm it up in the microwave or a small pot for a couple of minutes and serve.

 How long can I keep zucchini casserole in the fridge?
 You could store the zucchini casserole in an airtight container in the fridge for up to 3-4 days.
 When ready to eat, simply warm up in a microwave or the stove for a few minutes.